Rutu28022005/OIBSIP-Internship/README.md

 * Oasis Infobyte for providing the Data Science Internship opportunity and project framework.
 * Scikit-Learn Community for open-source machine learning tools.
 * Python Community for powerful data science libraries.
+* CHARUSAT University for continuous academic support and learning opportunities.

 ---